 PDF download Download Article

-1. Mirror Force is a Trap-type card that’s super cool because it can really back an opponent into a corner; using it basically wipes all of their monsters off the table, forcing them to completely rethink their strategy (especially if they were focusing on mostly offensive tactics).
+1. Mirror Force is a cool and old-school Trap-type card, says Wu.[15]
+It’s super cool because it can really back an opponent into a corner; using it basically wipes all of their monsters off the table, forcing them to completely rethink their strategy (especially if they were focusing on mostly offensive tactics).
 Mirror Force won’t work in every situation, but when it’s effective, it’s really effective—so much so that fans keep using it, even though more modern cards have since been issued.

 • Card type: Trap